FilipLarsson12/Trigram-Models/README.md

 ## Approach 2
 The second approach consists of using a Neural Net consisting of 27 Neurons that will take as input a one-hot encoded vector signaling which two-character input is currently being fed to the network.
-The Neural Net will then produce an output in the form of a probability distribution over the next character and we will then sample from this distribution to actually generate names.
+The Neural Net will then produce an output in the form of a probability distribution over the next character and we will then sample from this distribution to generate names.

 ## Metric and Dataset
 I will compare the two approaches by calculating the Negative Log-Likelihood.